 They say acceptance is the first step on the road to recovery.
 So my name is Lance Dockins and I am a digital hoarder.

-And having been in a number of WordPress websites, I’m convinced that most website owners suffer from the same disease.
-That would at least explain the sheer amount of garbage we typically find in the average website.
+And having been on a number of WordPress websites, I’m convinced that most website owners suffer from the same disease.
+That would at least explain the sheer amount of garbage we typically find on the average website.